-This policy does not apply to course-to-course credit for AP/CLEP exams.
+These charts do not include course-to-course credit for CLEP or IB exams.
 Course-to-course equivalency is determined by the faculties at Madera Community College.
 Please meet with a Madera Community College counselor to discuss the course-to-course equivalency process.
-The AP/CLEP credit will count according to how the SCCCD campus you are graduating from articulates the AP/CLEP exam.
+The CLEP or IB credit will count according to how the SCCCD campus you are graduating from articulates the CLEP or IB exam.